reproducible-research/scipy-tutorial-2014/documents/DataAcquisition.md

 * Take the microscopy samples distributed by instructors.
   * It typically will contain some microscopic organisms floating in a solution.
-* Put a drop of the sample in a glass slide.
+* Put a drop of the sample in a glass slide cover.
 * Place the glass slide just above the water drop lens.
 * Adjust the position until you see the sample in focus.
 * Acquire the image.